evans-ye/hadoocker/README.md

 The project goal is to speed up software development process and enhance existing testing framework by utilizing docker container technology.

-The container can be created and destroyed really fast! (< 1 min)
+The container can be created and destroyed promptly! ( < 10 secs)

 Some key featrues provided: